-In March 2011, we entered into an amended and restated employment agreement with Debra A. Cafaro, our Chairman of the Board and Chief Executive Officer.
-Pursuant to her employment agreement, our Chief Executive Officer is not entitled to severance benefits solely upon a change of control, nor is she entitled to any tax gross-ups with respect to payments made in connection with a change of control.
-A more detailed description of Ms. Cafaro’s employment agreement is set forth in our 2013 Proxy Statement.
+Our amended and restated employment agreement with Debra A. Cafaro, our Chairman of the Board and Chief Executive Officer, does not entitle her to severance benefits solely upon a change of control or to any tax gross-ups with respect to payments made in connection with a change of control.
+A more detailed description of Ms. Cafaro’s employment agreement is set forth in our 2014 Proxy Statement.

-As of February 5, 2014, Debra A. Cafaro, our Chief Executive Officer and Chairman of the Board, owned 2.12 million shares of our common stock (including vested and unvested shares of common stock and vested and unvested unexercised options), and our six executive officers owned an aggregate of 3.67 million shares of our common stock (including vested and unvested shares of common stock and vested and unvested unexercised options).
+As of April 4, 2014, Debra A. Cafaro, our Chief Executive Officer and Chairman of the Board, owned 2.12 million shares of our common stock (including unvested shares of restricted stock and unvested and unexercised options), and our six executive officers owned an aggregate of 3.76 million shares of our common stock (including unvested shares of restricted stock and unvested and unexercised options).
 See Minimum Stock Ownership Guidelines.

 Anti-Hedging and Anti-Pledging Policy